Agave victoriae-reginae 'Golden Princess'

 Agave victoriae-reginae var. variegata, Agave victoriae-reginae f. variegata, Agave victoriae-reginae 'Kazo Bana', Agave victoriae-reginae 'Variegata', Agave victoriae-reginae 'Aurea Marginata'

-Agave victoriae-reginae 'Golden Princess' is a beautiful form of the Queen Victoria Agave (Agave victoriae-reginae).
-As with the species this succulent plant is a very slow-growing small clump forming plant that can get up to 1 foot (30 cm) tall and up to 1.5 feet (45 cm) wide with tight-fitting, tapered leaves that end in a small terminal spine with the leaf margins smooth and spineless.
-This cultivar has broad yellow margins which, in addition to the already dramatic silver markings on the margins and center of the leaf, give this plant a tricolored look.
+Agave victoriae-reginae 'Golden Princess' is a small, slow-growing succulent that form rosettes of tight-fitting, tapered leaves that end in a short terminal spine with smooth and spineless margins.
+The rosettes grow up to 1 foot (30 cm) tall and up to 1.5 feet (45 cm) in diameter.
+It has broad, yellow margins, which in addition to the already dramatic silver markings on the margins and center of the leaf, give this plant a tricolored look.

 How to Grow and Care

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.